-This is a tricky scenario, but it depends on the situation.
+This is a tricky scenario, and it depends on the situation.
 Of course, it is highly likely that more damage will be caused to a person than the car in a pedestrian accident.
 However, if you hit someone walking outside of a pedestrian area then they may be held partially responsible for the accident and their resulting injuries.
-If you choose to consult a pedestrian accident lawyer Denver CO residents rely on, they can review your case to determine the extent of your responsibility.
+If you choose to consult a pedestrian accident lawyer Denver, CO residents rely on, they can review your case to determine the extent of your responsibility.

 #4 – If Hit By a Car, Should a Pedestrian Sue the Driver?